MichaelMar7/COMPSCI235-Assignment/checklist-notes.md

 - Should be actually browser for album since that wasn't in the requirements?
 - Needs a main content block
 - Other than that, good job with the layout!

+Yeah I reckon we should have browsable tracks and albums?

 -->